Small claims - Replying to a claim

 - What if I think there is someone else who should pay?

-The one thing you should NOT do is ignore the claim.
-If you do nothing, the claimant can get a judgment against you, just as if there had been a trial.
+The one thing you should not do is ignore the claim.
+If you do nothing, the other party can get a judgment against you, just as if there had been a trial.

 You may agree that you owe what is claimed.
-If that's the case, you can pay it directly to the claimant.
-Or you may contact the claimant to make some arrangements that you can both live with and the claimant can withdraw the claim.
-Either way, that will end the lawsuit.
+If that's the case, you can pay it directly to the person owed or you may contact them to make arrangements and the person owed can withdraw the claim.

-Alternatively, if you have reached an agreement, you may both sign a consent order and file it with the registry or the claimant may file a payment order with the registry.
-Nothing further would happen with the lawsuit, unless the terms of the agreement were not followed.
+Alternatively, if you have reached an agreement, you may both sign a consent order and file it with the registry or the other party may file a payment order with the registry.
+Nothing further would happen with the lawsuit unless the terms of the agreement were not followed.

-If you and the claimant cannot agree, either on the claim itself or on the terms of payment, there are several things you can do:
+If you were served with a notice of claim and address for service form, and if you and the claimant cannot agree, either on the claim itself or on the terms of payment, there are several things you can do:

 Whatever you decide, the reply is the form you will use.

-The reply is your answer to the notice of claim.
+The reply is your answer to the notice of claim or notice of Civil Resolution Tribunal claim.
 It is a special form you will use to tell:

-- what you disagree with in the notice of claim, and why
+- what you disagree with in the notice, and why

 - what, if anything, you agree with

-- what, if anything, you are claiming against the claimant, and
+- what, if anything, you are claiming against the party, and

 - whether you want the court to set a payment schedule